Skip to main content

 • Establishing paternity

-• Providing proper legal notice to the parent who will be paying support
+• Showing proper legal notice to the parent who will be paying support

 The court will assess the non-custodial parent's finances to establish the amount of support.
-The amount ordered for support will depend on the needs of the children and the finances of both parents.
+The amount of child support will depend on the children's needs and both parents' finances.

 Annual Fee Required for Child Support Payments